 A Family Affair is made up of three books:

-Sam's phonecall is the actually last chapter of The Bostonians; Peter's Children and The Return are available as ebooks on Amazon for 99c each.
+Sam's phonecall is actually the last chapter of The Bostonians.
+Peter's Children and The Return are available as ebooks on Amazon for 99c each.

 The call out of the blue came as a surprise: ‘Hello Janet.
 How are you?’

 ‘Better thanks, Sam.
 The last few months have been torrid, but we’ve turned a corner.’
 Sam could detect the old self-assurance in Janet’s voice.

 ‘I was thinking about you in my prayers this morning, so I thought I would phone,’ said Sam.

 ‘Well, that’s nice of you Sam.
 Something has made the difference and maybe it was your prayers.
 You really do believe that stuff, don’t you?’